Tony Soprano: Legacy and cultural impact

-The character of Tony Soprano was the first likable "antihero" character in television.
+The character of Tony Soprano popularized the "antihero" character on television after the release of The Sopranos.
 Playwright Craig Wright stated, "A show like The Sopranos has a soothing quality because ultimately there's an unspoken assumption behind it that even the most monstrous people are haunted by the same concerns we're haunted by."
 Tony Soprano quickly became a pop culture icon during the show's run.
 In an article for the Los Angeles Times, Chris Lee referred to Tony Soprano as a "cultural sensation" who became the "unlikeliest of sex symbols."
 On the importance of Gandolfini's performance, Lee stated: "He forever rejiggered television's fascination with morally challenged antiheroes and less-than-physically-perfect protagonists."

 The Globe and Mail wrote, "Women made Tony Soprano an unlikely sex symbol – and the men found him no less seductive.
 Wish fulfillment has always been at the queasy heart of the mobster genre, the longing for a life outside the bounds of convention, mingled with the conflicted desire to see the perpetrator punished for the same transgression.
 So it was for the fictional men of the straight world on The Sopranos, who were drawn to Tony's flame with consistently disastrous results.
 Likewise for viewers, for whom a life of taking, killing, and sleeping with whomever and whatever one wants had an undeniable, if conflict-laden, appeal."

-The final scene of "Made in America" became the subject of much discussion, controversy, and analysis after its original broadcast.
+The final scene of "Made in America" became the subject of much discussion, controversy, and analysis after its original broadcast; however, Chase consistently refused to give any definitive answers.
 The use of an abrupt cut to black followed by several seconds of silence led many viewers to initially believe that their cable or DVR had cut out at a crucial moment.
 Opposing interpretations soon emerged among viewers regarding the ultimate fate of Tony, with some believing that he was killed while others believed that he remained alive.
-The final scene was the subject of extensive interpretation by media and fans alike about Tony's fate; however, Chase consistently refused to give any definitive answers.
-During a November 2021 interview with Hollywood Reporter, Chase made comments that some took as confirmation that Tony Soprano was in fact killed at the end of the episode.
+During a November 2021 interview with Hollywood Reporter, Chase made comments which seemed to confirm Tony Soprano was killed at the end of the final episode.